konstantinosy/konstantinosy/README.md

 * ✉️  You can contact me at [kyassemis@protonmail.com](mailto:kyassemis@protonmail.com)
 * ⚡  I find interest in photography, reading about space and tinkering with electronics.

-* ☀  Summer Coding Plans:
+* ☀  Summer Coding Plans: (? - is a maybe)
+    * Game development using Unity and C# both 2D and 3D.
+    * Designing and A.L.U. from scratch.
-    * Web development: HTML, css and JS.
+    * Web development: HTML, CSS, JS and beyond.
-    * Intro to c# and unity 2d/3d.
-    * Designing an ALU from scratch.
     * Data analysis.
+    * Data science. (?)
-    * Mandelbrot application.
+    * Mandelbrot application. (?)